-&lt;sup>14 Department of Consumer Affairs, Licensee List (as of Jan.
-2025), www.dca.ca.gov/consumers/public\info/index.shtml.
+&lt;sup>14 Department of Consumer Affairs, Licensee List (as of June 2025), www.dca.ca.gov/consumers/public\info/index.shtml.

-&lt;sup>15 Estimation based on data collected in a December 2023 survey of California Trial Courts. (do we need to say this was a judicial council survey, or a survey done by judicial council staff?
+&lt;sup>15 Estimation based on data collected in a December 2023 survey of California Trial Courts.

 &lt;sup>16 Data provided by a survey of 49 private consumer attorneys.
 It is unknown how much of the court reporter rate charged by companies is provided to the reporter in the form of compensation and how much is kept by the company.